devth/devth.github.com/beautiful-constraints.md

 ## Functional Programming

-FP is a huge topic that I won't even attempt to cover here, but we can briefly take a look at some of its tenants and the benefits that come with.
+FP is a huge topic that I won't even attempt to cover here, but we can briefly take a look at some of its tenets and the benefits that come with.

 ### Composition